jiogallardy/BapsfShotServer/README.md

 2. Channel live data properly from MSI
 3. Make CSS and JS nice
 4. Plug in and get it running on external, non-local devices
+5. Go to the fish tank room and hook it up to the server and plug in the data sources
+6. Optimize for mobile viewing

 ***